 Migraines often go away or become less serious during pregnancy, for as many as three-quarters of female migraineurs.
-Unfortunately for those still afflicted during pregnancy, many medicines used to treat migraines and other serious headaches are ones which can affect the uterus and cross the placenta to affect the developing baby, so most should be avoided during pregnancy.
+Unfortunately for those still afflicted during pregnancy, many medicines used to treat migraines and other serious headaches are ones that can affect the uterus and cross the placenta to affect the developing baby, so most should be avoided during pregnancy.
 Migraine-specific medications have a theoretical risk of inducing early labor.

 IS YOUR PREGNANCY BECOMING A HEADACHE?